phalcon-orphanage/docs/en/reference/namespaces.rst

 Working with Namespaces
 =======================
-Namespaces_ can be used to avoid class name collisions, this means that if you have two controllers in an application with the same name, it's possible use a namespace to differentiate them.
+Namespaces_ can be used to avoid class name collisions; this means that if you have two controllers in an application with the same name, it's possible use a namespace to differentiate them.
 Namespaces are also useful for creating bundles or modules.

 Setting up the framework